-In North America, forced and coerced sterilization of Native women is usually described as something of the past, a dark blemish in American history and a symptom of colonization and the 20th century eugenics movement.
-The data is sparse but significant: Anywhere from 25 to 50 percent of the Indigenous women of reproductive age in the U.S. were sterilized between 1970 and 1976.
-In Canada, 1,200 Native women were sterilized between 1970 and 1975, according to Karen Stote, researcher and author of An Act of Genocide, one of the only books on the history of forced sterilization in Canada.
+In North America, forced and coerced sterilization of Indigenous women is usually described as something of the past, a dark blemish in American history and a symptom of colonization and the 20th century eugenics movement.
+The data is sparse but significant: Anywhere from 25 to 50 percent of the Indigenous women of reproductive age in the U.S. were sterilized in the 1970s.
+In Canada, over 1000 Indigenous women were sterilized between 1966 and 1976, according to Karen Stote, researcher and author of An Act of Genocide, one of the only books on the history of forced sterilization in Canada.

 In the 1970s, both the U.S. and Canada stopped promoting pro-sterilization policies.
 But they didn’t outlaw them either.

-But most importantly, perhaps, they are calling for a recognition of colonization and genocidal practices that never ended.
+But most importantly, perhaps, they are calling for a recognition of colonial and genocidal practices that never ended.

-At the time, Native people were often subjected to IQ testing to establish mental deficiency as a diagnosis for sterilization.
+At the time, Indigenous people were often subjected to IQ testing to establish mental deficiency as a diagnosis for sterilization.
 IQ tests are widely known to be problematic—ill equipped at measuring the acumen of people raised outside of a traditional Western education system.
-This meant a disproportionate number of Native people were diagnosed as mentally defective and subsequently sterilized.
+This meant a disproportionate number of Indigenous people were diagnosed as mentally defective and subsequently sterilized.

-These systems espoused the Anglo-Saxon idea of a nuclear family unit, a departure from the collectivist societies and large families that many tribal communities had built over centuries.
+These systems espoused the Anglo-Saxon idea of a nuclear family unit, a departure from the collectivist societies that many Indigenous communities had built over centuries.
 Health providers were told to encourage and carry out “family planning” practices like sterilization and forced abortions on Indigenous populations.
-Many of these physicians believed they were helping poor Native communities by shrinking family units, and lessening the burden of more mouths to feed, Stote writes.
+Many of these physicians believed they were helping poor Indigenous communities by shrinking family units, and lessening the burden of more mouths to feed, Stote writes.

-These physicians believed they were helping poor Native communities by shrinking family units.
+These physicians believed they were helping poor Indigenous communities by shrinking family units.

 “Some people will say, Well, it was used to prevent the poverty but it’s all connected to the marginalization, the discrimination, the racism,” said Michele Audette, a Quebec-based politician and one of the commissioners on the renown Missing and Murdered Indigenous women report.
 “The genocide for us, it wasn't just one form….this one was very slow and hypocritical over the long term.”

 Morningstar Mercredi, who is from Alberta, one of the first provinces to enact sterilization laws, knows this firsthand.
 The Dené woman, now in her early 50s, said she lived a difficult, tumultuous life, subject to sexual abuse in her family, and moving between schools and towns in her childhood before she became pregnant at 13.
-Midway through her pregnancy, Mecrerdi had moved into the baby’s father’s house in Saskatoon, 300 miles from home, when she started spotting blood.
+Midway through her pregnancy, Mercredi had moved into a friend's house in Saskatoon, 300 miles from home, when she started spotting blood after a fall.

 When she went to the hospital, the doctors, without explaining anything to her or receiving consent from her parents, sedated her.
 When she woke up, her life had been permanently altered.
 “I was in a lot of pain.
 I no longer had a baby.
 And the only thing the doctor told me was your chances of becoming pregnant will be less than that of an average woman,” she said.

-She left the hospital and called a social worker from her hometown in Alberta.
-They drove to another clinic across the province—Mercredi depressed and listless—where another physician examined her body, and the small incision in her abdomen.
+She left the hospital and called a social worker in Saskatchewan.
+Later, she went to another clinic* across the province—Mercredi depressed and listless—where another physician examined her body, her cesarian section scar, and the small incision in her abdomen.
 “He had tears in his eyes,” she said.
 “He said ‘Why did they do this to you?’”

 Mercredi was later able to have one child—a healthy son—with her first husband, and then would never be able to deliver another baby.
 Eventually she would see an ultrasound of her pelvic region and find that the doctors in Saskatoon had removed her left ovary and fallopian tube, a procedure called a salpingectomy.